Lasagna Roll Ups

 • About 5 minutes before the dish is finished cooking remove from the oven and top with shredded mozzarella cheese.
 Return to oven and cook until cheese has melted.

-Cheese melted on top of baked Lasagne Roll Ups.
+Cheese melted on top of baked Lasagna Roll Ups.
 Garnished with parsley.

 Notes

-• Storing Leftovers – Store any leftovers in the refrigerator, tightly covered, for up to three days.
+• Store leftovers tightly covered in the refrigerator for up to 3 days.

 Love this recipe?